 $39.00 CAD

-The simple fact is that parenting, and specifically motherhood, looks wildly different across nations.
-Please Yell at My Kids is an around the world journey and a practical guide to rethinking parenting.
+The simple fact is that parenting looks wildly different across nations.
+In Please Yell at My Kids, journalist Marina Lopes travels the globe, learning from parents in Singapore, Brazil, Mozambique, Malaysia, Sweden, China, and more to provide practical, actionable ways to reimagine parenting in America.
+At the heart of many global approaches to parenting lies one simple and not-so-simple element: community.
+In America, parenting is, at best, a dual mission.
+But globally, parenthood is more often a team sport played in the center of a community that helps, supports, and occasionally drives you up the wall.
 What can we learn from Brazilian birth parties, Singaporean grandparents, and Danish babies sleeping soundly outside of coffee shops?
 And how can that be integrated into the lives of American readers, even if we can’t hop on a plane and wing our way to the land of paid parental leave?
-Journalist Marina Lopes travels around the globe, interviewing and learning from parents in Singapore, France, Mozambique, Indonesia, Japan, Sweden and more to provide practical, actionable ways to reimagine parenting in America.

 • "Please Yell at My Kids is an eye-opening and insightful read that challenges traditional parenting norms.
 With practical advice and global perspectives, it beautifully demonstrates the benefits of a community-centered approach to parenting.
 This book is a valuable resource for anyone seeking to enrich their parenting journey by embracing balance, community, and fun.
 I highly recommend it!"